Oscarmanden/MandatoryActivityFour/README.md

 Terminal 2: $go run . -id=2 -port=:50052
 Terminal 3: $go run . -id=3 -port=:50053

-From here you can either 'request' or 'quit' each client.
-This will demonstrate how 3 seperate clients try to access a critical section.
+The node will wait 10 seconds and then try to gain access to the critical section by calling RequestCS()